Frequently Asked Questions

 How do I know if the files I'm downloading are signed by Windows Update Restored?

-With the provider name.
-Windows Update Restored signed updates & CAB files will appear to be signed by "test@example.com" on Windows 95 and 98, and by "windowsupdaterestored.com" on Windows NT4, 2000 and newer.
-The files signed by Microsoft are marked as provided by "Microsoft Corporation".
-If the files (usually CAB ones) you are downloading are not signed by one of these providers, do not download them and immediately report the issue to the Windows Update Restored team.
+Check the provider name on the digital signature certificate.
+Packages recreated by Windows Update Restored will be signed by "test@example.com" on Windows 95/98, and "windowsupdaterestored.com" on Windows NT4/2000 and newer.
+Original Microsoft files will remain signed by "Microsoft Corporation".
+If a package is not signed by one of these verified providers, do not run it and report it immediately.

 Where are we getting all those updates from?